GuoliangLi-HZAU/BatMeth2/README.md

 c) Run "`BatMeth2`" to see information on usage.

-USAGE of BatMeth2
+Usage of BatMeth2
 ------

 **Example Data**

-You can download the test data on `https://drive.google.com/open?id=1SEpvJbkjwndYcpkd39T11lrBytEq_MaC` .
+You can download the test data on `https://drive.google.com/open?id=1SEpvJbkjwndYcpkd39T11lrBytEq_MaC` Or `https://pan.baidu.com/s/1mliGjbn_33wlQLieqy5YOQ` with extraction code: `kr32`.

 **Example data contain files:**